 '''

-fpcat --max-spool-size 1GB pubchem.fps -o pubchem.fpb
+fpcat --max-spool-size 1GB pubchem.fps -o pubchem.fpb --tmpdir /usr/tmp

 '''

 Another option is to specify the directory location using the TMPDIR, TEMP, or TMP environment variables, which are resolved in that order.
-The details are described in the Python documentation for tempfile.tempdir.
+The details are described in the Python documentation for temp-file.tempdir.

-Generate fingerprints in parallel and merge to FPB format
+2.15 Generate fingerprints in parallel and merge to FPB format